jgwerner/jupyterhub-nbgrader-docker/README.md

 > **Note**: nbgrader utilizes the directory structure within the exchange root (for example `/srv/nbgrader/exchange`) to list courses the instructors and learners have access to.
 If you don't see a particular course listed in the instructor's course list extension then make sure the course directory exists and that it has the right permissios.

 3. Jupyter Notebook configuration using `jupyter_notebook_config.py`.
-This configuration is standard fare and unless required does not need customized edits.
+This configuration does contain some customizations to create user directories and assigne user roles using `Authenticator` hooks, otherwise its standard fare.

 4. For this setup, the deployment configuration is defined primarily with `docker-compose.yml`.